2026 Spring Economic Update: Why “No New Taxes” is the Ultimate Corporate Trap

 PART 3: THE GOLDEN TICKET (THE $10M EOT)

-While the lack of new taxes captured the headlines, the most critical—and vastly underutilized—announcement was buried in the details regarding succession planning.
-The government made the $10 Million Employee Ownership Trust (EOT) exemption permanent.
+While the absence of new taxes captured the headlines, the most significant—and often overlooked—announcement was the government’s decision to make the $10 million Employee Ownership Trust (EOT) exemption permanent.

 • The Math: Selling to an EOT is no longer just about legacy.
 It allows you to extract up to $10 million in capital gains entirely tax-free.
 For a founder facing a 50% inclusion rate and highest marginal personal tax brackets, this exemption represents millions of dollars in absolute, net-spendable wealth preserved.